barlavi1/DB4AI4BioDiversity/README.md

 * Create an empty database
 * Create username (with password) with the permissions to read-write the crated database
 * make sure the DATABASES part in the settings is following Django documentation.
-* once the above are done, initiate the database. the following commands will create the tables under the designated database:
+* once the above is done, initiate the database. the following commands will create the tables under the designated database:
 ```
    python manage.py makemigrations
    python manage.py migrate